deanlorenz/llm-d/guides/inference-scheduling/benchmark.md

 ### Extra environment variables

 This sections allows you to add arbitrary environment variable to the harness pod.
 This is mostly useful to change behavior for a specific harness.
-For example, change the parallelism level.
+For example, change the number of threads the Rust Rayon thread pool should use in inference-perf harness.

   ```yaml
   env: